Today we take a look at the agent of Fear himself, Heath Huston!

-You take John McClane, add alcoholism, a fish bowl helmet, a rocket pack and a ray gun and you get Fear Agent Heath Hudson.
-And what can be cooler than John Maclane IN SPACE with retro spacewear blasting evil aliens with ray guns and getting his butt kicked from earth to the end of time and space?
+You take John McClane, add alcoholism, a fish bowl helmet, a rocket pack and a ray gun and you get Fear Agent Heath Huston.
+And what can be cooler than John McClane IN SPACE with retro spacewear blasting evil aliens with ray guns and getting his butt kicked from earth to the end of time and space?

 Nothing, I Yippee-ki-yay tell you.

-Heathrow is a man of multiple shades and dimensions, on one hand he is a die-hard alcoholic redneck space cowboy burdened with the guilt of unspeakable atrocities, on the other he is a Clemens (Mark Twain) quoting, family man, freedom fighter with the worst luck in the universe.
+Heathrow is a man of multiple shades and dimensions, on one hand he is a die-hard alcoholic redneck space cowboy burdened with the guilt of unspeakable atrocities, on the other he is a Clemens (Mark Twain) quoting family man and freedom fighter with the worst luck in the universe.
 Also, depending on your definition, he's a God.

 This is the first Fear Agent story.
 This arc ran from #1 to #4 and was reprinted in the first TPB of Fear Agent.
 This is the story that introduced us to Heath, Annie, most of the nasty alien races that will co-star latter on and the rest of the Fear Agent Universe.

 This arc has a lighter mood than the latter ones, but it's a really engaging one.
 It's the genesis of it all and does a very good job drawing in the reader.